 - use a simple formula to determine soil moisture content

-- upload the data to the student national soil moisture database.
+- upload the data to a soil moisture database (optional).

 Download the Word file (see link at the bottom of the page) for: